asyncapi/community/TSC_MEMBERSHIP.md

 * **Contributors:** Include anyone in the community that contributes code, documentation, pull request reviews, designs, or other technical artifacts to the Project (“Contributors”);

 ## What is the Technical Steering Committee?
-The TSC is a group of maintainers that contribute to the creation and maintenance of the AsyncAPI Initiative.
+The TSC is a group of maintainers that contribute to the maintenance of the AsyncAPI Initiative.
+It is a group of people that helps make decisions that affect not a single project but the entire initiative.
+The TSC members commit to participate in voting process.

 ## Why the TSC was formed
 The concept of the TSC was formed when AsyncAPI joined the Linux Foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.